Understanding Sampler Stochasticity in Training Diffusion Models for RLHF: Numerical experiments

 We use FLUX.1 \citep{flux} as the base model, and fine-tune it with MixGRPO, which is a sliding-window sampler that alternates between ODE and SDE schemes for 25 training steps in total.
 Training is carried out with multiple rewards combined using equal weights, while evaluation is reported on ImageReward and HPSClip.

-$\bullet$ {\em Bounded Reward Gap Under High Stochasticity}: With $\eta = 1.2$, ODE sampling in MixGRPO consistently outperforms the mixed SDE–ODE scheme, in contrast to the results from DDPO.
-As shown in the top-left and bottom-left panels of Figure \ref{Mix_curve}, the reward gap steadily diminishes during training and converges to zero.
+$\bullet$ \textbf{Bounded Reward Gap Under High Stochasticity.} As shown in Figure \ref{Mix_curve}, $\Delta_\eta$ converges to zero for both HPS Clip and ImageReward.
+Also, with $\eta = 1.2$ and ImageReward metric, ODE sampling in MixGRPO consistently outperforms the mixed SDE–ODE scheme, in contrast to the results from DDPO.

-$\bullet$ {\em Quality Improvement}: The middle and right panels of Figure \ref{Mix_curve} further shows that the ODE sampler performs consistently better on training prompts.
-For example, in the left pair of Figure \ref{Mix_fig}, the generation with $\eta=1.2$ correctly aligns with the “trapped inside” prompt instruction, whereas the generation with $\eta=1.0$ fails to do so.
+$\bullet$ \textbf{T2I Quality Improvement.} The upper (evaluated with ImageReward) and lower panels (evaluated with HPS Clip) of Figure \ref{Mix_curve2} further show that samplers trained with larger stochasticity ($\eta=1.2$) perform consistently better than standard DDIM stochasticity ($\eta=1.0$) on training prompts.
+For example, in Figure \ref{Mix_fig}, the generation with $\eta=1.2$ correctly aligns with the “trapped inside” prompt instruction, whereas the generation with $\eta=1.0$ fails to do so.